Substance Use

 After drinking a large amount of alcohol, the brain temporarily stops memories from transferring to long-term storage.
 This creates “memory gaps.”

-According to the Centers for Disease Control and Prevention (CDC), the long-term effects of alcohol include:
+According to the Centers for Disease Control and Prevention (CDC), the long-term effects of alcohol include these health conditions: (5)

-• A weakened immune system, making it harder for your body to fight off infections and diseases
+• A weakened immune system makes it harder for your body to fight off infections and diseases

-• High blood pressure, increasing your risk for heart attack or stroke
+• High blood pressure, increases your risk for heart attack or stroke

 • Pancreatitis (inflammation of the pancreas), which can cause abdominal pain and diabetes if left untreated